 It was also blue bell season which made for some incredible vistas.

 Along the way I had a really nice chat with two sisters, one of whom had lost her husband a couple of years previously, and was making her first return trip to Scotland without him.
 I was really touched by her openness and the thought of the lovely memories that they must have shared in that same place.

 It was a pretty long day mileage wise, so I arrived at Beinglas Campsite at about 4 or 5pm.
-I had many a good intention to eat my cous cous, but the girls found me and invited me to come along for food at the nearby Drovers Inn, where Marta was staying.
+I had many a good intention to eat my cous cous, but the girls found me and invited me to come along for food at the nearby Drovers Inn.